Sai-Nikhith-Boddu/Weather_Advisor-Boddu-Sai-Nikhith/README.md

 │   ├── Conversation3.txt
 │   ├── Conversation4.txt
 │   ├── Conversation5.txt
 │
 │
 ├── static/                       # CSS, JS, and image files ├── templates/                    # HTML templates for Flask views ├── weather_data.py               # Fetches and structures weather data ├── weather_advisor.py            # Main Flask application and AI integration
 ├── requirements.txt              # Python dependencies
 ├── submission/                   # Reflection and submission checklist └── README.md                     # Project documentation (this file)

----

-✅ **What to do next:**
-1. Go to your GitHub repository root.
-2. Create (or open) the file **`README.md`**.
-3. Paste everything above exactly as is.
-4. Commit and push.

-That’s your **final, professional README** — it includes all seven sections required for the project rubric, matches Michael Borck’s Weatherwise structure, and documents your AI usage perfectly.

-Would you like me to generate the **short 150-word reflection paragraph** to paste into your `submission/reflection.md` next?
+## 🤖 AI Conversations & Prompting Log

+This project was developed following intentional prompting principles.
+All AI interactions are documented inside the ai-conversations/ folder.

+Each file includes:

+The prompt provided to the AI model

+The AI-generated code or explanation

+The before-and-after implementation changes

+A short reflection describing what was learned

+These logs show transparency, accountability, and responsible AI usage — fully aligned with the Weatherwise Template

+## 🧾 Submission & Reflection

+A comprehensive reflection on the development journey is included in the submission/ folder.
+This document outlines:

+The role of AI tools in coding, debugging, and design

+Key challenges faced and how they were resolved

+Insights gained from using AI ethically and effectively in software development ...
+## 🪪 License & Acknowledgements

+Developed by Sai-Nikhith Boddu as part of the Weatherwise project coursework.

+Acknowledgements

+Flask
+ — backend web framework

+Ollama
+ — local AI model runtime (LLaMA3)

+wttr.in
+ — weather data provider

+Chart.js
+ — data visualisation library

+Michael Borck’s Weatherwise Template
+ — structural and academic reference

+...
+## 📬 Contact

+For feedback or contributions, open an issue or reach out via GitHub:
+Sai-Nikhith Boddu

+...